scogle/ginger/README.rst

 * ginger new

-This will generate the structure of your site -- a _config.yml file, a _templates folder and a _site folder where the built site will go.
+This will generate the structure of your site -- a _config.yml file, a _views folder and a _site folder where the built site will go.

-To add/edit queries, open _config.yml and add a named query to the queries: section

 To rebuild after changes, run 'ginger build'